is4tomj/is4tomj-hugo/content/posts/0005-detailed-and-broad.md

 One of my biggest pet peeves is when a patent practitioner that should have a kung-fu-like grip on this topic says something like following, referring to drafting patents:

 > "Attorneys are taught the art of both being hyper-specific, which is necessary at times, but also the art of being anything but specific.
-I would not say vague because a patent cannot be vague." -- Gene Quinn [IPWatchDog.com](IPWatchDog.com) via this Inc. [post](http://www.inc.com/stephen-key/should-you-hire-a-patent-agent-instead-of-a-patent-attorney.html).
+I would not say vague because a patent cannot be vague." -- Gene Quinn, [IPWatchDog.com](IPWatchDog.com), via this Inc. [post](http://www.inc.com/stephen-key/should-you-hire-a-patent-agent-instead-of-a-patent-attorney.html).

 This statement confuses and frustrates the layperson.
 I am sure Gene Quinn understands this topic well, but for whatever reason, his statement is confusing.